 The best way to get the power back in your hands is to take authority over your thoughts about time.
 Change the phrase to “I haven’t made time.”
 It shows that you control your time and get to decide what takes up space in your schedule.
 Once you grasp this mindset shift, you can start to make adjustments to prioritize what matters most.

-3. Value Yourself to Value Your Time
+Tip for Time Management #3: Value Yourself to Value Your Time

 How do you manage your time and set priorities?
 It starts by learning to value yourself.
 Most of us are unfamiliar with being accountable to ourselves.
 We are amazing at being accountable to outside pressures, deadlines, consequences, and people.
 If there’s a deadline at work or school, you get the project done.
 If you promise your kids a trip to the park, you don’t change the plans.
 If you commit to volunteering once a week, you show up.
 Learning how to manage your time means applying this type of accountability to yourself as well, yet we readily break commitments to ourselves.